-Pursuant to the underwriting agreement, we will provide the representative of the underwriters the right of first refusal for a period of 24 months from the closing of this offering to act as sole underwriter and sole book running manager and/or sole selling or placement agent for any and all future public and private equity, equity-linked, convertible or debt offering of our securities.
+We have granted the representative a right of first refusal, for a period of 12 months from the closing of this offering, to act as sole and exclusive investment banker, sole and exclusive book-runner, sole and exclusive financial advisor, sole and exclusive underwriters and/or sole and exclusive placement agent, at the representative's sole discretion, for each and every future public and private equity and debt offering, including all equity linked financings, during such 12 month period, on terms and conditions as mutually agreed by the Company and the representative.
 The right of first refusal granted hereunder may be terminated by the Company for "cause," which shall mean a material failure by the underwriters to provide the services as contemplated by the engagement letter with the Company.